liborplucnar/shopsys/docs/functional/time-limited-price-lists.md

 ## Managing the time-limited price lists

-Time-limited price lists can be managed in the `Price -> Price lists` section.
+Time-limited price lists can be managed in the `Pricing -> Price lists` section.

 Each price list has its own validity period, so it's possible to seamlessly create follow-up price promotions.
 If a product is assigned to the price list, the price is automatically used as a new selling price for the specified time period (no manual action is required).